tslenter/RSX-RSC/README.md

 # !!INFORMATION BELOW IS OUTDATED!!
 # !!SCRIPT AUTO REDIRECTS TO NEW REPO!!

-RSC is only downloadable via the new repository.

 ## News:
 10-01-2022: https://www.github.com/tslenter/RS has Remote Syslog Classic webinterface for the Remote Syslog Core ready for a test download.